JohnTravolta999/SimpleTree-JS-library/README.md

 document.querySelector('button.connect-elements').addEventListener('click', ST.createConnection);

 dragOptions = {
-	horizontal : true, // if the param will be false, nodes will not be drugged on X coordinate vertical : true // if the param will be false, nodes will not be drugged only on Y coordinate }
+	horizontal : true, // if the param will be false, nodes will not be drugged on X axis vertical : true // if the param will be false, nodes will not be drugged only on Y axis }
 ST.drag(dragOptions);
 ```